Lawson

 Lawson is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Lawson has a culturally diverse population, with 54.0% speaking a language other than English at home and 53.0% born overseas.
-Christianity is the main religion in Lawson, comprising 25.4% of its population.
-Hinduism is overrepresented, making up 11.3%, compared to the Australian Capital Territory average of 4.0%.
+Lawson has one of the most culturally diverse populations in Australia, with 54.0% speaking a language other than English at home and 53.0% born overseas.
+Christianity is the predominant religion in Lawson, comprising 25.4% of its population.
+However, Hinduism is notably overrepresented, making up 11.3%, compared to the Australian Capital Territory average of 4.0%.

 Frequently Asked Questions - Diversity